Advice

 10. Have Your Basic Wording Prepared

 “Who is hosting?
 What time is the wedding?
 Where are the ceremony and reception taking place?
 You’ll need to have all of this basic information nailed down before your meeting.
-If you find yourself with a special situation (both divorced parents hosting, a deceased parent, etc.) just let your stationer know, and they will advise you on the proper etiquette.” -Alicia Rohan, A&P Design Co.
+If you find yourself in a special situation (both divorced parents hosting, a deceased parent, etc.) just let your stationer know, and they will advise you on the proper etiquette.
+We also provide wording guides for all of our couples.” -Alicia Rohan, owner, A&P Design Co.

 Quotes have been lightly edited for clarity and brevity.